ogierpaul/Udacity_Sparkify_Postgres/Readme.md

 * Bulk = False.
 Will do a standard UPSERT (INSERT...
 ON CONFLICT (primary key) DO NOTHING..)
 * Bulk = True.
 Will do a COPY FROM. \
  If we need to do an UPSERT using COPY FROM (possible redundancy with the primary key), \
  We COPY the data to a temporary table and then do an INSERT ..
-ON CONFLICT from this temporary table to the finale table
+ON CONFLICT from this temporary table to the target table

 See the function utils.bulk_copy for implementation details of the bulk update.